Canon 100D vs Nikon D100

 Both the 100D and the D100 have been discontinued, but can regularly be found used on eBay.
 The D100 was replaced by the Nikon D200, while the 100D was followed by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 100D vs Nikon D100

 So what is the bottom line?
 Is there a clear favorite between the Canon 100D and the Nikon D100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 100D: